 "Starbucks latest advertising campaign has …" (Rosen, 2014, p.
 7).

 Online replica of a print edition

 Author.
 (Year/Date).
 Article title [Type of article if required].
 Newspaper/Magazine Name, p. #.
 DOI or URL

 Craig, B. (1968, January 10).
 Australia and the world shares Mrs Holt’s sorrow.
 The Australian Women’s Weekly, p.
 2–3.
 Retrieved from https://trove.nla.gov.au/newspaper/article/45649185

 Author.
 (Year/Date).
 Article title [Type of article if required].
 Newspaper/Magazine Name.
 DOI or URL

 Rosen, L. (2014, January 22).
 Occupy Starbucks [Letter to the editor].
 The New York Times.
 Retrieved from https://www.nytimes.com/2014/01/23/opinion/occupy-starbucks.html

-- ONLINE: If article is digital replica of print edition, give publication date of print edition and include page numbers (Newspapers, Online replica of print edition).
-If article is posted on media outlet’s website, give date of post.
+- If the article is a digitised replica of a print edition, give the publication date of the print edition and include the page numbers.
+If the article is posted on a media outlet’s website, give the date of the post.

 - Do NOT italicise the title of the article, only the title of the newspaper.

 - Include the day, month and year, as well as database homepage URL.
 If there is a DOI, use this instead of the URL.